rareval48/Eng-4--Pi-in-the-Sky-/README.md

 * [Weekly Progress](#Weekly_Progress)

 # Schedule
 We must follow the schedule to a t for us to complete this by the end of the school year.
-WE first start working on our project just after Christmas break.
+We first start working on our project just after Christmas break.

 From Janurary to End of Q2 - We finish initial CAD and code